Exploring Relations among Fairness Notions in Discrete Fair Division: Proofs of Implications

-\begin{lemma}[EEFX $\fimplies$ PROPx, Lemma 2.1 of \cite{li2022almost}] Consider a fair division instance $([n], [m], (v_i)_{i=1}^n, w)$ where the items are chores to agent $i$ and $v_i$ is subadditive.
-If an allocation $A$ is epistemic-EFX-fair to agent $i$, then it is also PROPx-fair to agent $i$. \end{lemma} \begin{proof} Suppose $A$ is epistemic-EFX-fair to agent $i$ but not PROPx-fair to $i$.
-Let $B$ be agent $i$'s epistemic-EFX-certificate for $A$.
-Then $B$ is also PROPx-unfair to $i$.
+\begin{lemma}[EEFX $\fimplies$ PROPx, Lemma 2.1 of \citet{li2022almost}] Consider a fair division instance $\fdInst{[n]}{[m]}{(v_i)_{i=1}^n}{w}$ where the items are chores to agent $i$ and $v_i$ is subadditive.
+If an allocation $A$ is EEFX-fair to agent $i$, then it is also PROPx-fair to agent $i$. \end{lemma} \begin{proof} Let $B$ be agent $i$'s EEFX-certificate for $A$.